Investor Guide

 Whether you are acquiring a suburban office park in Dallas, a medical office building in Newark, or a multi-tenant office complex in Miami, Sab Tera Lending provides fast bridge financing based on current property value and tenancy.
 We finance single-tenant and multi-tenant office, owner-occupied (where the borrowing entity occupies a portion), net-lease office, and value-add repositioning plays where an office is being re-tenanted or converted.

 We underwrite office loans on the as-is rent roll for stabilized properties, and on the as-stabilized value for transitional or vacant office buildings.
-If you have a clear plan to fill vacancy and a competitive price on the asset, we can fund it.
+If you have a clear plan to fill vacancy and a competitive price on the asset, we can fund it — with no credit minimum and no income documentation required.

 Retail Property Loans — Strip Centers, Freestanding Retail, and NNN

 Our retail lending covers the full spectrum: anchored strip centers with national tenants, unanchored neighborhood strips, freestanding single-tenant retail (NNN), downtown storefront retail, and inline mall spaces.
-Retail is among our most active commercial categories, particularly in the NYC metro, South Florida (Miami, Fort Lauderdale, Boca Raton), Houston, Atlanta, and Charlotte markets.
+Retail is among our most active commercial categories, particularly in the NYC metro, South Florida, Houston, Atlanta, and Charlotte markets.

 We do not require the property to be fully leased.
 Retail properties with partial vacancy are frequently funded based on the as-stabilized value, with a bridge loan structured to allow time for re-tenanting.
 If the deal makes sense, we fund it.